License

 Orc is also available as a standalone JAR which you can use to run programs on the command line.

-Download the latest release from Google Code.
+Download the latest release from GitHub.
 For further assistance, please see the documentation.

 Developers